Koginut squash soup

 Combine barley and water in a large pot and bring to a boil.
 Reduce heat and simmer, covered, over low heat until water is absorbed, about 45-60 minutes.

 Meanwhile, cut squash in half and place cut side down on a parchment-covered baking sheet.
 Roast at 400 degrees for 30- 45 minutes or until the flesh is easily pierced with a fork.
-Let cool slightly and scoop out 1 cup (or half) of the cooked squash and set aside.
+Let cool slightly and scoop out 1 cup of the cooked squash and set aside.

 In a separate pan, brown the sausage.
 When fully cooked, remove and drain on a paper towel and add the shallots and garlic to the pan with the leftover pork fat and saute until translucent, about 5 minutes.
 Add the sage and cook until aromatic.